hdi-umd/SequenceSummary/README.md

 ## Contact

-For questions or suggestions, please open an issue.
+If you have any questions or suggestions, please open an issue.